Collective effects in O-O and Ne-Ne collisions at $\sqrt{s_{\mathrm{NN}}}$=5.36 TeV from a hybrid approach: Final-State Results

 Before we can look at the collective effects, it is important to first look at the number of particles in the final states of the three models, because this affects the flow observables as well as the centrality selection.
 Figure~\ref{fig:multiplicity_dist} shows the charged multiplicity distribution of the three models.
 The SMASH-vHLLE hybrid approach produces higher multiplicity events than the pure transport and Angantyr.
 The final state charged multiplicity is an indicator for the entropy produced in the collision.
 From this perspective, the obtained results are sensible, because the hydrodynamical evolution describes a medium that is strongly coupled and where viscous effects continuously produce entropy, depending on the shear viscosity~\cite{Song:2008si}.
 In the SMASH transport on the other hand, the total interaction rate is lower, but entropy is still generated by the hadronic rescatterings and string excitations happening throughout the collision.
 Following the same logic, Angantyr produces much fewer particles than the other two models, since it does not perform hadronic rescatterings of the resulting hadrons.
 Furthermore, the $\alpha$-clustered configurations produce a marginally higher number of particles than the Woods-Saxon distribution in the hybrid and transport model, while the Angantyr results are almost unaffected by the nuclear geometry.
+We will therefore base the centrality selection on the charged particle multiplicity in the rapidity range $-2.5<y<2.5$, and select the the percentiles individually for each model and nuclear configuration.
+This results in different centrality bins for different configurations, as shown by the vertical lines in Figure~\ref{fig:multiplicity_dist}.

-\subsection{Nuclear Modification Factor}
+\subsection{Nuclear modification factor}